Last updated on May 22nd, 2017

-Traverse obstacles, run, climb and lift heavy objects; muscular strength is not the priority, fine-muscle control, endurance and movement technique is.
+Traverse obstacles, run, climb and lift heavy objects.
+Muscular strength is not the priority.
+Fine-muscle control, endurance and movement technique is.

-Examples of training: parkour, street workout and rock-climbing.
+Examples: Parkour, street workout and rock-climbing.

-Martial Arts for self-defense
+Martial Arts and Self-defense

-Whatever martial art you choose, it has to fit your physiology, personality and psychology.
+Whatever art you choose, it has to fit your physiology, personality and psychology.
 For instance, if you have knee problems, avoid martial arts that involve kicking or seiza.